ComposioHQ/composio-fastapi/README.md

     return None
 ```

-### Connecting Users to Gmail
+### Creating a connected account for the Auth Config

-To authenticate users, you need to create a connection for them using the auth config you just fetched.
+To authenticate users, you need to initiate a connection for them using the auth config you just fetched.
 This is done through the Composio connected accounts API.

 ```python
 from fastapi import FastAPI